A Comprehensive Survey on Generative Diffusion Models for Structured Data: Current Challenges and Future Research Directions

 \section{Current Challenges and Future Research Directions}

-Despite the astonishing advancements in generative diffusion models for the structured data, the amount of research on structured data lags behind compared to other data modalities.
-Hence, there are still challenges that this field continues to grapple with.
+Despite the astonishing advancements in generative diffusion models for the structured data, there are still challenges that this field continues to grapple with.
 The objective of this section is to describe these challenges and provide potential future research directions.

 \textbf{Customised Designs for Structured Data} Generative diffusion models are largely influenced by factors such as architectural design, training strategy, and noise scheduling.
-However, most of approaches on structured data have directly adopted or slightly modified from existing seminal works from other data modalities.
-Customising these elements may potentially lead to significant improvements in modelling capability and harmonising generative modelling trilemma: sampling quality, diversity, and speed \cite{xiao2022tackling}.
+However, most of the approaches on structured data have directly adopted or slightly modified from existing seminal works from other data modalities.
+Customising these elements may potentially lead to significant improvements in modelling capability and overcoming generative modelling trilemma: sampling quality, diversity, and speed \cite{xiao2022tackling}.

-\textbf{Causal Learning and Counterfactual Reasoning} Causal learning aims to discern and identify the casual relationships or inter-dependencies amongst variables within a given dataset \cite{moraffah2021causal, liu2022practical}.
+\textbf{Causal Learning and Counterfactual Reasoning} Causal learning aims to discern and identify the casual relationships or inter-dependencies amongst variables within a given dataset \cite{moraffah2021causal}.
 For instance, it allows us to model potential outcomes or the most indicative factor in financial forecasting or disease progression.
-Hence, the integration of causal learning methodologies within diffusion models can potentially enhance the performance across all the tasks described above.
-By harnessing cause-and-effect relationships rather than simply exploiting correlations or conditioning on variables, we can optimise diffusion models to be more reliable and robust.
+On the other hand, counterfactual reasoning aims to predict an individual's outcome under different circumstances \cite{liu2022practical}.
+Specifically, it predicts what the result would be like if certain variables were changed from their observed real-world values.
+Hence, the integration of causal learning or counterfactual reasoning methodologies into the diffusion models can potentially enhance their performance.
+By harnessing cause-and-effect relationships or counterfactual estimation rather than simply exploiting correlations or conditioning on variables, we can optimise diffusion models to be more reliable and robust.